hdcola/AutoTrader/docs/dailyscrum.md

 2. To do until next Scrum:
 - Test db to see if it works
 - Work on htmx validation in login
 3. Need assistance / figure things out:

+2024/09/14 Danny
+1. Done / not done sice last Scrum:
+- Try to use Cloud Database
+- Spring Security init
+- Register and Login as Buyer or Seller BE
+- Config Test coverage in CI
+- Add Role support in Spring Security
+2. To do until next Scrum:
+- Use htmlx check email in register
+- Email, Telegram, Discord Notifaction
+- Google Login and register
+3. Need assistance / figure things out:

 2024/09/16 Michael